Dhruvaraju/RestService_Testing_SoapUI/REST_tests/README_REST.md

 - To get the above added user details added a new test step with /user/{userName} get request named it getuser.
 - In the request tab you will see a template variable add value as dexter to get the user details.
 - Template means the variable present is a path parameter.

+### Basic Assertions
+- To add an assertion, click on the '+' symbol beside your URL
+- Once you add assertion it runs and in assertion tab it turns green if it is sucessful, turns to red if it fails.
+- We can edit assertion by double clicking on the assertion, in the assertion tab.

+#### Contains assertion
+To check if the response contains specific test
+- Property Content >> Select Contains >> Add >> Provide text you want to check >> click ok
+- Added check to see if '0' is available in the response.
+- **Not Contains** assertion working in the same way, provide the text which should not be in response.
+- Added not contains assertion to check that 'failed' is not in the response.

+#### Compliance Status and Standards assertions
+##### Valid http Code assertion
+- Checks if the status code returned in response is equal to the one provided.
+- Compliance Status >> Valid HTTP Status Codes >> Provide the status code in pop up >> Click Ok // Check for 200 added

+##### InValid http status code assertion
+- Checks if the status code returned in response is not equal to the one provided.
+- Compliance Status >> Invalid HTTP Status codes >> Provide status code in popup >> click ok //Check for 400 added

+##### Schema compliance
+- Checks if the response object returned is a compliant schema with the WADL generated from swagger
+- Compliance Status >> Schema Compliance >> Pop up to compare WADL >> click ok

+### SLA assertion
+- Checks if the response is returned in amount of milliseconds provided
+- SLA >> Response SLA >> Provide time in milliseconds >> click Ok